haskell/cabal/Cabal/doc/nix-local-build.rst

 ::

-    $ cabal new-build lib:foo-pkg       # build the library named foo-pkg
+    $ cabal v2-build lib:foo-pkg       # build the library named foo-pkg
-    $ cabal new-build foo-pkg:foo-tests # build foo-tests in foo-pkg
+    $ cabal v2-build foo-pkg:foo-tests # build foo-tests in foo-pkg

 (There is also syntax for specifying module and file targets, but it doesn't currently do anything.)

-Beyond a list of targets, ``cabal new-build`` accepts all the flags that ``cabal new-configure`` takes.
+Beyond a list of targets, ``cabal v2-build`` accepts all the flags that ``cabal v2-configure`` takes.
 Most of these flags are only taken into consideration when building local packages; however, some flags may cause extra store packages to be built (for example, ``--enable-profiling`` will automatically make sure profiling libraries for all transitive dependencies are built and installed.)

-In addition ``cabal new-build`` accepts these flags:
+In addition ``cabal v2-build`` accepts these flags:

 - ``--only-configure``: When given we will forgoe performing a full build and abort after running the configure phase of each target package.

-cabal new-repl
+cabal v2-repl
 --------------

-``cabal new-repl TARGET`` loads all of the modules of the target into GHCi as interpreted bytecode.
-In addition to ``cabal new-build``'s flags, it takes an additional ``--repl-options`` flag.
+``cabal v2-repl TARGET`` loads all of the modules of the target into GHCi as interpreted bytecode.
+In addition to ``cabal v2-build``'s flags, it takes an additional ``--repl-options`` flag.

 To avoid ``ghci`` specific flags from triggering unneeded global rebuilds these